ianllewellyn/gunship/README.md

 ### must have

-* Game: Display total enemies killed on the Game Over screen
-* Game: Display highest multiplier on the Game Over screen
-* Game: Display bullets fired on the Game Over screen

 * Enemy: Make them look more interesting, oval and rotating?

 * Game: Wind that blows from the sides of the screen to move things round